Fury-Labs/fury-bridge/x/bridge/spec/01_concepts.md

 ## ERC20 and Cosmos Coin Conversions

-### Kava ERC20 to Kava Cosmos Coin
+### Fury ERC20 to Fury Cosmos Coin

-ERC20 tokens on the Kava EVM can be converted to Kava `sdk.Coin`s and vice versa.
+ERC20 tokens on the Fury EVM can be converted to Fury `sdk.Coin`s and vice versa.

-To convert Kava ERC20 to Kava Cosmos Coin, the following steps are taken.
+To convert Fury ERC20 to Fury Cosmos Coin, the following steps are taken.
 Note that any method calls on ERC20 will only apply to contracts which are enabled in params and exist in state.

-1. Account calls `ConvertToCoin(toKavaAddr, amount)` on the desired ERC20
+1. Account calls `ConvertToCoin(toFuryAddr, amount)` on the desired ERC20
    contract.
 This does two things:
-   * Emit a `ConvertToCoin(toKavaAddr, amount)` event.
+   * Emit a `ConvertToCoin(toFuryAddr, amount)` event.
    * Transfer token amount to the module account address.
-2. Similar to Kava ERC20 to Ethereum transfers, a `PostTxProcessing` EVM hook will look for corresponding transactions only emitted from enabled `ConversionPair`s that contain both a `ConvertToCoin` and `Transfer` event.
+2. Similar to Fury ERC20 to Ethereum transfers, a `PostTxProcessing` EVM hook will look for corresponding transactions only emitted from enabled `ConversionPair`s that contain both a `ConvertToCoin` and `Transfer` event.
 3. Bridge module mints `sdk.Coin` with the corresponding amount.
 The denom is defined in the `ConversionPair`.
-4. Minted coins are sent to the provided `toKavaAddr`.
+4. Minted coins are sent to the provided `toFuryAddr`.

-### Kava Cosmos Coin to Kava ERC20
+### Fury Cosmos Coin to Fury ERC20

-Similar to how only ERC20 tokens that originate from Ethereum can be bridged from Kava to Ethereum, converting cosmos coins to Kava ERC20 can only be done with coins that originated from the Kava EVM.
-This means assets that are native Cosmos coins such as SWP, HARD, native KAVA, IBC tokens, etc. **cannot** be converted this way.
-New token pairs must be added to the [params](https://github.com/Kava-Labs/kava-bridge/blob/main/x/bridge/spec/05_params.md) and added to the module via governance proposal.
+Similar to how only ERC20 tokens that originate from Ethereum can be bridged from Fury to Ethereum, converting cosmos coins to Fury ERC20 can only be done with coins that originated from the Fury EVM.
+This means assets that are native Cosmos coins such as SWP, HARD, native FURY, IBC tokens, etc. **cannot** be converted this way.
+New token pairs must be added to the [params](https://github.com/Four4Two/fury-bridge/blob/main/x/bridge/spec/05_params.md) and added to the module via governance proposal.

-Conversions back to Kava ERC20 are as follows.
+Conversions back to Fury ERC20 are as follows.

-1. **Kava** account submits `ConvertCoinToERC20` message.
+1. **Fury** account submits `ConvertCoinToERC20` message.
 This contains the sendTo Ethereum address, and coins (containing both denom and amount).
 2. Module checks if the account balance is greater than the desired conversion amount and checks enabled `ConversionPair`s to see if this is